 (2) Income may also be imputed from any non income-producing assets of a parent, as determined from the local passbook savings rate or another appropriate rate as determined by the CSEA, not to exceed the rate of interest specified in division (A) of section 1343.03 of the Revised Code, when the income is significant.

-(1) The parent is receiving recurring monetary income from means-tested public assistance benefits, including cash assistance payments under the Ohio works first program established under Chapter 5107. of the Revised Code, financial assistance under the disability financial assistance program established under Chapter 5115. of the Revised Code, supplemental security income, or means-tested veterans' benefits; or
+(1) The parent is receiving recurring monetary income from means-tested public assistance benefits, including cash assistance payments under the Ohio works first program established under Chapter 5107. of the Revised Code, general assistance under former Chapter 5113. of the Revised Code, supplemental security income, or means-tested veterans' benefits; or

-(2) The parent is incarcerated or institutionalized for a period of twelve months or more with no other available assets, unless the parent is incarcerated for an offense relating to the abuse or neglect of a child who is the subject of the support order or an offense under Title XXIX of the Revised Code when the obligee or a child who is the subject of the support order is a victim of the offense.
+(5) The parent is incarcerated or institutionalized for a period of twelve months or more with no other available assets, unless the parent is incarcerated for an offense relating to the abuse or neglect of a child who is the subject of the support order or an offense under Title XXIX of the Revised Code against the obligee or a child who is the subject of the support order .

 (E) In accordance with division (K) of section 3119.05 of the Revised Code, a CSEA may disregard a parent's additional income from overtime or additional employment when the agency finds that the additional income was generated primarily to support a new or additional family member or members, or under other appropriate circumstances.